 Decreasing Alcoholic Selfishness

-There are a number of ways a person can learn to be more selfless, especially in recovery.
+There are many ways a person can learn to be more selfless, especially in recovery.
 Addiction treatment specialists understand that selfishness tends to be common in addiction.
 Changing selfish behavior is an important part of the healing process.
 There are self-help books that help outline how to change selfish behaviors.
 Many organizations advocate for a Higher Power to help them change selfish behaviors.

 Whatever option, it is important to recognize the behaviors they intend to change and work towards doing just that.
 When a person sees the changes they want to make, working toward them can increase self-esteem and well-being.